haubitzer/AALpy/README.md

 # get input alphabet of the automaton
 alphabet = random_dfa.get_input_alphabet()

-# loaded or randomly generated automata are considered as BLACK-BOX that is queried
+# loaded or randomly generated utils are considered as BLACK-BOX that is queried
 # learning algorithm has no knowledge about its structure
 # create a SUL instance for the automaton/system under learning
 sul = DfaSUL(random_dfa)